techtide/projectaudit/README.md

 # Project Audit
 A piece of open-source Java software which assists in the management of software projects (not just on Github).
+Feel free to send pull requests and give feedback!

 # Collaborators
+You'll be added to this list if you send an accepted pull request.
 - techtide

 # Screenshots

 # Travis-CI

 # TO-DO
 + Setup GUI (v0.5 GUI partially completed)